 Johanna singing nervously about how she hears something, it's a click!
 The Judge is back, and he's at the gate except she realizes, Wait, we don't have a gate.

 ''Sir I did love you/even as I saw you/even as it doesn't matter that I still don't know your name!"

 During the Johanna reprise, a man comes in for a shave and sits down.
 Sweeney is about to begin his ...er... shall we say method, when a young lady comes in behind the man.
 The look on Sweeney's face is priceless.

 And that moment just after Johanna, when he gets told to keep away from her and beaten with a cane.
 He comes out of the Judge's house with blood all over his face and what does he do?
 Start singing Johanna again.
-This troper never thought of him as The Determinator, but after this scene, revised her view.
+You'd never think of him as The Determinator, but after this scene, you'll probably change your mind.

 Signor Pirelli.
 That is all.

 Special note goes to Pirelli's shaving competition against Sweeney.
 While Pirelli is callously hurting Toby while sharpening his razor, bragging about shaving kings and the Pope, and generally making a flamboyantly cocky show of a performance, Sweeney just quietly sharpens his razor, mixes his cream, and applies it to his client's face.
 Once he gets to the actual shaving, Sweeney completes it in all of five seconds off screen.
 Also doubles as an Awesome Moment for Sweeney.

 After "Epiphany," Sweeney Todd is poised quite intensely on the floor, having finished his huge song number and fantasy music sequence.
 A perplexed Mrs. Lovett just stares at him with a deadpan expression before trying to get his attention as to what to do next...
 This is as close as the film Lampshades its status as a musical.